 - Develop good attitudes towards primary science.

 - Plan, hypothesise, predict.

 - Design and carry out experiments.

-- Use ICT, scientific books and equipment.

 - Draw conclusions from their findings.

 - Communicate their findings to others.

 - Develop a respect for living and non-living things.

 - Work co-operatively with others.

 - Build upon their own natural curiosity of the world around them.

 - Tackle problems confidently.

 - Enjoy themselves.

-- (c) Cross curricular themes.
+(c) Cross curricular themes.

-Science is a core subject and is included in the creative curriculum of the school linked to each topic.
-Advantage will be taken of all links to other subjects in particular, English, Computing, DT & Mathematics.
+Science is a core subject and will be included in the creative curriculum of the school linked to each half terms topic.
+Advantage will be taken of all links to other subjects in particular, CLL, ICT, DT, numeracy.

 Opportunities to draw on children's own experiences will be maximised and supported through the use of the enterprise skills.